ZeHiro/TSI-CCS/TSI.md

 1. Communication with the Control-Command and Signalling Track-side Subsystem.
    <ol>
       <li type="a">Eurobalise data transmission.
 See Section 4.2.5.2 (Eurobalise communication with the train);</li>
       <li type="a">Euroloop data transmission.
 See Section 4.2.5.3 (Euroloop communication with the train).
-This functionality is optional on-board unless Euroloop is installed track-side</li> in ERTMS/ETCS Level 1 and the release speed is set to zero for safety reasons (e.g. protection of danger points);</li>
+This functionality is optional on-board unless Euroloop is installed track-side in ERTMS/ETCS Level 1 and the release speed is set to zero for safety reasons (e.g. protection of danger points);</li>
       <li type="a">Radio data transmission for radio in-fill.
 See Annex A 4.2.2.d, Section 4.2.5.1 (Radio communications with the train), Section 4.2.6.2 (Interface between GSM-R Radio Data Communication and ERTMS/ETCS) and Section 4.2.8 (Key Management).
 This functionality is optional on-board unless radio data transmission for radio in-fill is installed track-side in ERTMS/ETCS Level 1 and the release speed is set to zero for safety reasons (e.g. protection of danger points);</li>
       <li type="a">Radio data transmission.
 See Section 4.2.5.1 (Radio communications with the train), Section 4.2.6.2 (Interface between GSM-R Radio Data Communication and ERTMS/ETCS) and Section 4.2.8 (Key Management).
 Only mandatory on-board for ERTMS/ETCS Level 2 or ETCS Level 3 applications.</li>
    </ol>